 As a new humanity where we are always in some way tangibly connected to one another, concepts like adversary and selfishness dissolve.
 Our newfound senses transcend such notions.
-The role of ego shrinks to function principally as ID and location coordinates from where our unique personal lives contribute to an equally perceivable larger experience.
+The role of ego shrinks to function principally as ID and location coordinates from which our unique personal lives contribute to an equally perceivable larger, collective experience.
 This is our evolution.

 Inner Net exhibits characteristics of Hive Mind3.
 Consider insect colonies – termites are a society of creatures capable of building mounds that rival our tallest skyscrapers in relative scale4.
 Bees communicate within their colonies5 and with plants6 in a survival synergy that we do not yet fully comprehend.
 These creatures create and flourish collectively within domains where thousands of them survive with an order and efficiency that make our atrocious political conflicts here at our self-authorized ‘top of the food chain’7 appear ludicrous and primitive.
 They accomplish all this without technology or money.
+They operate unimpeded by negotiations about who does what for how much, and devoid of the vanity of who gets credit.
 This does not mean to portray our potential future as a matrix of mindless automatons.
 Rather, as evolved beings, our interests will best be served by developing (awakening?) similar sensitivities and channels of communication.
-As the new humanity, our current climate change crisis could be clearly acknowledged around the globe relatively spontaneously and inspire an appropriate, self-evident local response by each one of us.
+As the new humanity, our current climate change crisis might be clearly acknowledged around the globe relatively spontaneously and inspire an appropriate, self-evident local response by each one of us.
 This is our evolution.

 Recent microbiome research8,9 continues to reveal its integration in our physical, mental, emotional, even spiritual constitution.
 Each of our ‘non-human’ cells functions as an indispensable element of our ‘whole being’ – just as we might become cognizant of our ‘whole being’ as a unique and integral ‘cell’ within the living macrobiome, Gaia10,11 – the spirit of indigenous cultures’ philosophy12 amplified to global scale reality.
 Outlooks from such a vantage point might clarify ancient mysteries such that institutions founded on selective beliefs (e.g.: religion, scientism) are rendered obsolete and replaced by an emerging empirical Integral Spirituality13.
 Recall the parable of the six blind men who argue over what an elephant is, based on which part each of them holds.
 After evolution opens our eyes, each now contributes details from their respective parts of a mutually acknowledged whole – the argument is no longer possible.
 This is our evolution.

-The primary obstruction is our egocentric delusion of personal sovereignty.
+The primary obstruction at hand is our egocentric delusion of personal sovereignty.
 For millennia we have been held captive by a conviction of identity that insists: ‘I am ego’ and ‘ego is me’.
 Paul Levy presents the case of “wetiko (malignant egophrenia) as a psychotic sickness of the soul and spirit at the root of humanity’s inhumanity to itself”16.
 Wetiko (aka Windigo, Wihtikow) is a Native American term for a virus of the psyche infecting us all.
-Wetiko maintains its lock on us insidiously with tools for its self-preservation that emphasize and reinforce our deluded sense of separateness – weapons and money among the most powerful.
+Wetiko maintains a lock on us insidiously with devices for its self-preservation that emphasize and reinforce our deluded sense of separateness – guns and money among the most powerful.
 Our iron clad identification with egocentricity is wetiko’s strongest defense.
-How powerful is the subliminal resistance you feel right now as you entertain the proposition herein to confront it within yourself?
+How powerful is the subliminal resistance you feel right now as you entertain the proposition herein to confront the wetiko lurking within yourself?
 Can you see that forest for the trees?
 Are you willing?!
 This is our evolution.